dan-ace/AMAF-Testing-GUI/README.md

 to second column (from top to bottom), then to third column (from top to bottom).
 I will try to make it so that you can change the order of the tests you select (like the first one you click would have a '1' next to it, and the second one will have a '2' next to it, and so on) but it will have to be added in the future.

+UPDATE: I am splitting the 'Yarr' tab into MHT, TUN, and PFA subtabs in order to make it cleaner.
+I also just don't like the checkboxes.

 # MQT